Europa Clipper

 Photos courtesy NASA/JPL-CalTech

-Planetologist Carol Paty helped develop tools to look for an ocean on a moon of Jupiter
+Planetologist Carol Paty helped develop tools to look for an ocean on a Jovian moon

-A comparative planetologist at the University of Oregon is looking to confirm the existence of a subsurface ocean on Jupiter’s moon Europa using data from a NASA space probe set to launch soon.
+A comparative planetologist at the University of Oregon is looking to confirm the existence of a subsurface ocean on Jupiter’s moon Europa using data from a NASA space probe that launched Monday morning.

 Carol Paty, professor of earth sciences in the College of Arts and Sciences, is a member of the research teams behind two of the nine scientific instruments aboard the Europa Clipper space probe.